antoniacatrinel/Functional-and-Logic-Programming/SWI Prolog Programming/README.md

 *Example: [1, [2, 1, 4, 6, 7], 5, [1, 2, 3, 4], 2, [1, 4, 6, 8, 3], 2, [1, 5], 3] => [1, [4, 6], 5, [2], 2, [4, 6, 8], 2, [], 3]*

 ### 8. Subsitute element
-Write a predicate to substitute an element from a list with another element in the list.
+Write a predicate to substitute an element from a list with another element from the list.